TomMaullin/BLMM/README.md

-# BLMM-py
+# pyblmm
 This repository contains the code for Big Linear Mixed Models for Neuroimaging cluster and local usage.

 ## Requirements
-To use the BLMM code, please pip install like so:
+To use the pyblmm code, please pip install like so:

 ```
 pip install pyblmm